yuchdev/cpp/01_low_level/07_enums/README.md

 * Enum size, signedness, and layout matter for ABI, serialization, and performance.
 * Validation is the developer's responsibility, especially at system boundaries.

-The payoff is that C++ enums integrate cleanly with memory, bitwise operations, hardware interfaces, and wire formats—things Java and Python deliberately abstract away.
+The payoff is that C++ enums integrate cleanly with memory, bitwise operations, hardware interfaces, and wire formats-things Java and Python deliberately abstract away.
 Think of C++ enums not as "objects with names", but as type-safe symbolic integers whose power (and danger) comes from how close they are to the machine.

 ---